karimdjemai/wannacycle/README.md

 # WannaCycle

+IOS, PHP project that fetches public transit API data to suggest the users parts of a route that could be replaced by a tour on a public bike to balance the public bike distributions of the city.

 ...gibt Empfehlungen, Teile einer von HVV geplanten Strecke mit dem Stadtrad zu ersetzen, wenn an der Zielstation wenige Stadträder verfügbar sind.

-# Hausaufgabe:
-- Front zu Backend anbindung
-- Frontend polishen (zb Uhrzeiten einbauen)
-- Zukunftsprognosen -> User kann verschiedene Ruten zu verschiedenen Uhrzeiten wählen

 Aufteilung:
 Ali:        App (swift)
-Karim:      coord, server (Java)
+Karim:      coord, server (PHP)
 Korbinian:  Algorithmen
 Leo:        HVV-API
 Hamad:      Stadtrad-APIs